 - And one focusing on the large for-profit platforms with a much more bleak and critical view “The “sharing” economy: labor, inequality, and social connection on for‐profit platforms“

-- The Pew Research Center has two surveys among US citizens towards their usage of, attitudes towards and knowledge of sharing platform businesses:
+- The Pew Research Center has a few surveys among US citizens towards their usage of, attitudes towards and knowledge of sharing platform businesses:

 - An resource that asks a lot of interesting questions on the potential impacts of digital platforms businesses “Choosing a Future in the Platform Economy: The Implications and Consequences of Digital Platforms” Here’s a teaser for you: “we are in the midst of a reorganization of our economy in which the platform owners are seemingly developing power that may be even more formidable than was that of the factory owners in the early industrial revolution … the consequences are dramatic.”

 - Countering the view that the big platforms will become ever-enduring, over-powering monopolies is professor David Evans paper “Why the Dynamics of Competition for Online Platforms Leads to Sleepless Nights But Not Sleepy Monopolies” “Recent claims that online platforms have secured permanent monopolies, protected by barriers to entry from network effects and stockpiles of data, and should be the focus of intense antitrust and regulatory scrutiny, are inconsistent with the economics, technology, and history of online competition.[…] The last two decades of online platform competition demonstrate that category leaders are often toppled, unexpectedly, through some combination of technological change, business model innovations, and cross-platform rivalry.”

 - If you are interested in this type of discussion, check out my last article with a listing of positive and negative effects, possible options and further in-depth resources.

 - There are many types of sharing economy platforms and they are doing a lot of good

 - Some of the larger for-profit platforms have created positive but also negative impacts